JJoriping/KKuTu/README.md

 #### Common
 - You MUST edit the file(`./Server/lib/sub/global.json`) to connect to your PostgreSQL database server.
 - You MUST create two files(`./Server/lib/sub/auth.json`, `./Server/lib/sub/global.json`) to turn on this server.
+- It is recommended to disable (change extensions or delete files) `./Server/lib/Web/auth/auth_~.js` files that the server does't use.
 - This repository contains some data from [WordNet](https://wordnet.princeton.edu/).
 Please provide users the license of WordNet when you operate this server.
 - The host `127.0.0.2` is reserved for connections between your web server and game server.
 - Once the server is successfully installed, you can do just the last step of above-mentioned guideline whenever you want to run the server.